Policies | Roseville Central Campus

 Our kitchen is regulated by the Minnesota Health Department and our school cook/food specialist is licensed and certified.
-The staff discards foods with expired dates, documents compliance with any corrections that have been made according to the Health Department, School Health Consultant, Dean and other applicable food safety standards.
+The staff discards foods with expired dates, documents compliance with any corrections that have been made according to the Health Department, School Health Consultant, Head of School and other applicable food safety standards.

 Many of our family events include food provided by families.
 The tone of our policy—good, wholesome food—will apply to the food served at Hand In Hand Family Events, although it will be more relaxed.

 Homemade or natural store-bought items such as banana muffins, zucchini breads, healthy granola cookies, and similar items will be part of these fun events.
 The idea is not to make unnecessary restrictions, but rather to provide an environment where we can all enjoy and be nourished with foods that are delicious, nutritious, and natural; families’ unique preferences will be respected.

 Food served at Parent-Only events and meetings will carry the most relaxed policies.
 While we encourage healthy treats, this is the opportunity to share your favorite “cookies or brownies” if you wish to do so.